jayztea/localmtgleague/README.md

 /database - SQL scripts

 ## Feature Release w/ date available
+- Feature: Add additional views to the league leaderboard, with a dropdown selector.
+League leaderboard to use card view when in mobile. - **08/10/2026**
 - Defect: "Record Match" button in the step 5 of recording match can be selected many times, causing duplicated records being created - **08/07/2026**
 - Defect: Update commander data to include missing Spacecraft and "can be you commander" cards - **08/06/2026**
 - Feature: League Owner to add players to a league when player is not a registered user - **08/06/2026**